-Any nodes in the japan node group will have their state stored in the /gpfs/state directory on the machine known as cnfs.
-The image field should not be updated, currently it is not used.
+Because the name of the image is blank, the default "All " nodes in the japan node group will have their state stored in the /gpfs/state directory on the machine known as cnfs.
+This is true for all images, unless an image name is specified in the 2^{nd} column.